AEW Collision lineup: The card for Saturday's Grand Slam edition - Pro Wrestling Dot Net

 -MxM Collection will unveil the makeover they gave Max Caster’s jacket

-Powell’s POV: It’s unclear whether Claudio Castagnoli, Pac, and Wheeler Yuta’s open challenge for the AEW Trios Titles will air live on Dynamite or will be shown on Collision.

-Collision will be taped on tonight in Queens, New York at Arthur Ashe Stadium.
-We are looking for reports or basic results from anyone attending Wednesday’s taping via dotnetjason@gmail.com.
+Powell’s POV: Collision was taped on Wednesday in Queens, New York at Arthur Ashe Stadium.
 Join me for my live review as Collision airs Saturday on TNT at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available for Dot Net Members (including our Patreon patrons).

 Be the first to comment